 Diet

 One of the easiest things you can do to stay healthy with diabetes is to fill your body with good, nutritious meals.
-When you have diabetes, keeping your blood sugar at normal levels is vital so you’ll want to work with a dietitian or diabetes educator to develop a plan that addresses both the types of foods you should eat and a schedule for when to consume them.
+When you have diabetes, working to keep your blood sugar at target levels is important for your overall health.
+So you’ll want to work with a dietitian or diabetes educator to develop a plan that addresses both the types of foods you should eat and a schedule for when to consume them.

 An experienced professional will be able to advise you on reading labels at the grocery store, making the best choices when eating out, counting carbohydrates and what portion sizes to aim for to maintain a healthy weight.